solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This guide was designed to provide insightful and rich sets of information on how to get started with developing applications with Azure Database for MySQL.
-After reading through all the sections, a developer will have nutured a foundation for how to get set up with the right tools and how to make decisions on target deployment models.
+After reading through all the sections, a developer will have nurtured a foundation for how to get set up with the right tools and how to make decisions on target deployment models.
 This guide provided several sample architectures, deployment models and real-world customer references of using Azure Database for MySQL that can be referenced in platform selection decisions.

-As a final note, although there are several options for hosting MySQL in Azure, the recommened and preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.
+As a final note, although there are several options for hosting MySQL in Azure, the recommend and preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.

 # Resources